sifulan-access-federation/ifirexman-training/guides/idp.md

   kubectl get pods -n ORG_SHORT_NAME
   ```

-10. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth`.
+10. When the IdP is ready, you can access the IdP's metadata at `https://idp.ifirexman.edu/idp/shibboleth` (of course you need to replace `idp.ifirexman.edu` with the actual sub-domain for the IdP).
 Copy/download the metadata and register it at the federation manager/jagger.